CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 It also let everybody to use bank system in its projects and change logic for your needs.

 **It's a beta version of library.
 Some exceptions can be weren't found.**

+Version 0.2.8-beta is the last maximum stable version without critical bugs but can contain some invisible for us bugs and it can cause to exceptions.
+For avoid that You can write to cloudyfg@gmail.com with title "**BANKSYSTEM REPORT BUG**" and in the body write about vulnerability or bug as detailed as possible.
+It can help us to fix bug or remove vulnerability.
+****
 # Documentation

 ## Structure of project

- 1. Folder **AppContext** is folder where contain context classes for interaction with database without buisness logic.
+ 1. Folder **AppContext** is folder where contain context classes for interaction with database without business logic.
  2. Folder **Services** contains 2 sub folders: **Interfaces** and **Repositories**.
  3. Folder **Interfaces** contains interfaces which describes structure of inherited classes.
- 4. Folder **Repositories** is folder with all buisness logic of project.
+ 4. Folder **Repositories** is folder with all business logic of project.
 Only there simple developer has access.

 ## How to interact with database?
 Developer can interact with database using class BankServiceOptions that provides properties for a little configuration.
 Set connection string you can by set value to property Connection.
 Ensure create or delete database by setting value to properties EnsureCreated and EnsureDeleted.